 - Primary is Click through rate (how many times a searcher clicks on your ad compared to how many times your ad displayed in search results when a search was performed by a user) –

-- Relevancy is the secondary component (how many of those click-throughs resulted in a conversion on your website showing that it was relevant for the searcher) of quality score and third is Landing Page Quality.
+- Relevancy is the secondary component (how many of those click-throughs resulted in a conversion on your website showing that it was relevant for the searcher) of quality score.

 - Landing page quality – is the user forced to do something they may not want to in order to engage with your page – do you have popups or popunders etc. How transparent is the landing page is to the searcher and how strong is the pages relevancy to the searcher’s query, as well as its relevance to the Ad.